-Key Players: Goalkeeper Enzo DiPede, defender Bob McAvan, forwards Gerry McCabe, Mike Bruke and Sid Nolan.
+Roster included goalkeeper Enzo DiPede; defender Bob McAvan; Gino Schiraldi, Dave Currie; forwards Gerry McCabe, Mike Burke and Sid Nolan.

 Before the season started Toronto Italia according to the Toronto Star boldly announced that they would “sink or swim with Canadian players”.
 At the time they had only five returnees from the previous season and aimed to get young college players to fill out the roster.
 The goalscoring of Mike Burke and Sid Nolan helped them to fifth place finish.

 After the season had finished Italia dropped out of the league.
 Sid Nolan joined Pittsburgh Spirit in the Major Indoor Soccer League